-Free or reduced entrance to iconic sites that are not often open to the public for one-off visits.
+Free or reduced entrance to sites and monuments that are not often open to the public.

-Chinese New Year: sometime between the end of January and the beginning of February See traditional costumes and displays passing through the heart of Paris' Chinatown in spectacular processions.
+Chinese New Year: sometime between the end of January and the end of February

+See traditional costumes and displays passing through several districts of Paris in spectacular processions.